Easy Kimchi Jjigae with Pork (Korean Kimchi Stew)

 Get new recipes via email:

-I don’t know how I never got tired of kimchi jjigae, even as a child when my mother made this stew over and over.
-A bowl of warm, hearty, and slightly tangy kimchi stew is the ultimate Korean comfort food, and I craved it all the time.
+I’ve never gotten tired of kimchi jjigae even as a child when my mom made it repeatedly.
+A bowl of warm, tangy kimchi stew is the ultimate comfort food, especially during chilly days.

-For the best results in your stew, always use fully fermented kimchi.
-If your kimchi isn’t sour enough, let it sit in a warm place for 1-2 days to develop the tangy flavor quickly.
-If it’s too sour, adding a spoonful of sugar can help balance the taste.
+For the best flavor, always use fully fermented, sour kimchi, especially the classic cabbage kimchi.
+If your kimchi isn’t sour enough, let it sit at room temperature for 1-2 days to develop that tangy flavor.
+Too sour?
+A spoonful of sugar can balance the taste.

 Cook pork belly

-Heat oil in a pot over medium-high heat.
-Cook the pork belly until thoroughly done.
-Add onion and garlic, and cook for 1 minute.
+Heat a tablespoon of oil in a pot over medium-high heat.
+Add pork belly and cook until fully browned.
+Toss in some chopped onion and garlic, cooking for another minute to release their flavor.

-If desired, sprinkle a bit of Korean chili flakes (gochugaru) and toss to coat everything evenly.
+For an extra kick, sprinkle a bit of Korean chili flakes (gochugaru) and coat the pork evenly.

 Add kimchi and kimchi brine

-Combine kimchi, kimchi juice, water, and rice cakes (if using) in the pot.
-Cover and bring to a boil, then reduce the heat to low and simmer for 15-20 minutes.
+Next, add the kimchi, kimchi juice (or brine), water, and rice cakes (if using) to the pot.
+Bring everything to a boil, then lower the heat and let it simmer for 15-20 minutes.
+This will allow the flavors to meld together.

 Season the Stew